leonisperling/vehicles-api/README.md

 * In order to check that a vehicle is within the office radius, I made use of the `distance_between` method of Geocoder.
 This method calculates the distance between to spaces and I am not allowing any data postings if the vehicles exceed the radius.

 * In order to make the code more dynamic, for more office locations, I would make use of hashes, in which I would insert all the locations and then iterate over the hash.

+## Delivery
+The project is hosted on Heroku and can be found on https://vehicles-api-d2d.herokuapp.com/ and you can test in the simulator by running `yarn start vehicles-api-d2d.herokuapp.com`.